 - Review your documents and interpret the billings and insurance

-- Make calls or write letters on your behalf
+- Make calls or write letters on your behalf to resolve the matter

 Finally, it’s critical that you don’t ignore any demands for payment, regardless of how outrageous the bill might be, because the medical provider may send the matter to collections which can impact your credit.

 Certainly, receiving a surprise or incorrect bill will be stressful but with LegalShield, you don’t have to skip a lawyer due to the cost.
-For only $29.95 a month you can work with a lawyer on any medical bill questions and concerns, with phone consultations and document review on any pressing issues.
+For only $29.95 a month you can work with a lawyer on your medical bill questions and concerns, with phone consultations and document review on any pressing issues.
 Sign up today to make sure you and your family are protected.